 David Vickerman is the newly appointed Director of Bands at The College of New Jersey where he conducts the Wind Ensemble and teaches courses in conducting and music education.
 Prior to his appointment at TCNJ he was at Johns Hopkins University where he conducted the Wind Ensemble and directed the Pep Band.
-He is also currently completing the Wind Conducting DMA program at The Peabody Institute where he assisted with the Peabody Wind Ensemble and beginning through advanced conducting courses.
+He has recently completed the Wind Conducting DMA program at The Peabody Institute where he assisted with the Peabody Wind Ensemble and beginning through advanced conducting courses.
 In addition to his duties at TCNJ, he serves as the Assistant Conductor of Great Noise Ensemble, a contemporary music group in Washington D.C.